vladcranga/python-weather/README.md

-# Python Weather App
+# Python Weather Appplication

 ## Description

-This app provides a simple interface to check the current weather and a five-day forecast for a given location worldwide.
+This application provides a simple interface to check the current weather and a five-day forecast for a given location worldwide.
 It allows you to search by city or coordinates, using the [OpenWeatherMap](https://openweathermap.org) API, and save favourite cities.

 ## Installation Instructions